facebookarchive/draft-js/.github/ISSUE_TEMPLATE.md

 **What is the current behavior?**

-**If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem via https://jsfiddle.net or similar.**
+**If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem.
+You can use this jsfiddle to get started: https://jsfiddle.net/stopachka/m6z0xn4r/.**

 **What is the expected behavior?**